andrewheiss/Dissertation/Writing/1_cs_regime_stability/cs_regime_stability.md

 # When do dictators restrict civil society?

+TODO: Connect this with the amicable contempt theory, show figure with just the CSRE

 As with other institutions, autocrats engage with international organizations and transnational civil society selectively, depending on rational calculations of how that engagement might be beneficial to the regime.
 Authoritarian regimes in particular tend to follow international norms and allow INGO operations only when doing so "allows the regime to [(1)] shore up its authority and legitimacy and to [(2)] deflect international pressures" [@Hawkins:1997, 407–8].
 Key to harnessing this institutional dissonance for stability, however, is the autocrat's ability to manage and control these external actors.
 Through formal regulations and legislation and the de facto implementation of those laws, autocrats can use INGOs and other non-state actors to stabilize and reinforce their political power at home.

 ![Theory of the determinants of a regime's civil society regulatory environment](../../Graphics/1-theory-simple){#fig:theory}